Crop Calendar & Sowing & Harvest Chart

 A crop's calendar exists because each stage — germination, vegetative growth, flowering, grain-fill — needs particular temperatures, day-length and moisture.
 Sow in the right window and those needs line up with the season; sow too early or late and the crop hits frost, peak heat or a dry spell at its most sensitive stage, which is the biggest avoidable cause of low yield.

 In India this is captured by the Kharif (monsoon) and Rabi (winter) seasons; in temperate zones it's spring-sown summer crops and autumn-sown winter crops.
-This calendar encodes those windows for 18 crops and flips them for the Southern Hemisphere, so the timing is right wherever you farm.
+This calendar encodes those windows for 101 crops, auto-detects your region from your time zone, and flips the windows for the Southern Hemisphere, so the timing is right wherever you farm.

 What to plant this month